 New iPhone 5S issues have surfaced, with latest reports suggesting that that handset’s accelerometer is currently suffering from a range of problems.

-With a number of early iPhone 5S adopters having reported concerns with the phone’s integrated sensors, new reports have suggested a new accelerometer supplier could be responsible for the phone’s latest problems.
+With a number of early iPhone 5S adopters having reported concerns with the phone’s integrated sensors,

 With Apple having switched from an STMicroelectronics sensor to a Bosch Sensortech BMA220 component for the new iPhone 5S, the handset has seemingly inherited a rather sever problem.
 It has been suggested that the new chip, which should offer measurements backed on bias and variance, is a little off on the bias front, meaning results can be very misleading.